Control of spatiotemporal chaos by stochastic resetting: Discrete-time maps under stochastic resetting

 In practice, we work out the example of the celebrated logistic map which is an archetypal illustration of the onset of chaos~\cite{lorenz1964problem,1976Nature_Robert,mccauley1993chaos, ausloos2006}.
 It is defined as

-with $x_0 \in [0,1]$ and $\alpha \in [0,4]$ to ensure the stability of the interval $x \in [0,1]$ under the map.
-Let us note that the bifurcation diagram of the logistic map when varying $\alpha \in [0,4]$ remains invariant under stochastic resetting, provided an additional average is performed over initial conditions drawn from the stationary distribution of the deterministic map~\cite{supp}.
+with the initial state $x_0 \in [0,1]$ and $\alpha \in [0,4]$ to ensure the stability of the interval $x \in [0,1]$ under the map.
+Let us note that the bifurcation diagram of the logistic map when varying $\alpha \in [0,4]$ remains invariant under stochastic resetting, provided an additional average is performed over initial conditions drawn from the stationary distribution of the deterministic map, see Appendix~\ref{sec:stat_reset}.
 In practice, we work at $\alpha =4$ where the map exhibits fully developed chaos with a Lyapunov $\lambda = \log 2$ and an ergodic stationary distribution given by $p_{\rm st}(x) = {1}/{(\pi \sqrt{x(1-x)}) }$~\cite{ulam1947mon}.
+We emphasize that the analytics leading to Eq.~(\ref{eq:Lyapunov_resetting}) holds when the bare Lyapunov exponent (\textit{i.e.} in the absence of resetting) is positive, and any value of $\alpha$ satisfying this condition will guarantee similar results.
 The results are shown in Fig.~\ref{fig:OTOC_t}.
-The panel~(a) validates the ansatz $d_n \propto \exp(\lambda\, n)$ that was used to derive the renormalized Lyapunov $\tilde \lambda$ in Eq.~(\ref{eq:Lyapunov_resetting}).
-In the panel~(b), we directly compare these analytical predictions to the numerical results, where Lyapunov exponents are computed using Eq.~(\ref{eq:cumprod}).
+Panel~(a) validates the ansatz $d_n \propto \exp(\lambda\, n)$ that was used to derive the renormalized Lyapunov $\tilde \lambda$ in Eq.~(\ref{eq:Lyapunov_resetting}).
+In Panel~(b), we directly compare these analytical predictions to the numerical results, where Lyapunov exponents are computed using Eq.~(\ref{eq:cumprod}).
 The agreement is excellent.
+When $r > r_\rmc$, the loss of ergodicity is signaled by $\tilde d_n$ plateauing to a finite value which can be interpreted as a quantifier of the volume fraction of the effectively accessible phase space.